Camp Shakespeare (ages 9-18)

-Each summer, kids ages 10-18 come to CU Boulder's campus and study Shakespeare with CSF professionals.
+The Colorado Shakespeare Festival invites kids and teens (ages 9-18) to CU Boulder's campus to study Shakespeare with CSF professionals.
 Working in small groups of 16, students learn about Shakespeare by rehearsing, staging and performing a shortened play on the Outdoor Mary Rippon Stage.
 This is a fabulous way for kids and teens to explore theater and Shakespeare in a creative and supportive environment...

 CARLA Lab: Comprehensive Adaptive Reading and Learning Assistance